luangjokaj/wordpressify/README.md

 **Note:** WP Pusher if **free** only with **public** repositories.

 This will **immediately** remove the default styles and leave a minimal viable theme with basic PHP WordPress loops and other useful features.

+# 12. Troubleshooting
+**ERROR: docker-compose: command not found**
+- Docker is not installed.
+Please [install Docker](#1-installing-node-and-docker), then try again.

+**ERROR: Failed to execute script docker-compose**
+- Make sure Docker is open and running, then try again.

+**ERROR: Bind for 0.0.0.0:3020 failed: port is already allocated**
+- Make sure there are no other Docker containers running the same port `3020`.
+You can stop all Docker containers with the command: `docker stop $(docker ps -a -q)` and try again.

 ---
 - [Changelog](CHANGELOG.md)